tinnou/markdown/team.md

 reduce your window

-if you need more sapce
+if you need more space